|

 above example is Item 1, a 2-1/2" EMT conduit would be required

-to install 37 - 0.24" OD cables and still be "to code". |
+to install 37 - 0.24" OD cables and still be "code compliant". |

 Item